karthikbhamidipati/reinforcement-learning/README.md

 * Data collector is used to visualize the convergence of the algorithms.
 * It computes mean squared error for value when compared to optimal value.
 * It computes the classification error for policy when compared to optimal policy.
-* Follow the below instructions to use data collector.
+* It has been commented out as it affects performance.
+Follow the below instructions to use data collector.

 ```
 Add below to the algorithm to store the error for visualization.